 •Go to the Connection menu and click Auto Connect Matching Children.

 Settings for matching-children connections

-To change the settings for matching-children connections, right-click any connection and select the option Connect Matching Children from the context menu or go to the Connection menu and click Settings for Connect Matching Children.
+To configure the settings for matching-children connections, right-click any connection and select the option Connect Matching Children from the context menu or go to the Connection menu and click Settings for Connect Matching Children.
 This opens the Settings for Connect Matching Children dialog (screenshot below).

-The list below describes the options available in the dialog box Settings for Connect Matching Children.
-The settings in this dialog box apply only when the toolbar button (Toggle auto connect of children) is active.
+The list below describes the options available in the Settings for Connect Matching Children dialog box.
+The settings in this dialog box apply only when the toolbar button (Toggle auto connect of children) is pressed.

 •Ignore Case: Matching children will be connected regardless of the case of child node names.